Polynomial Depth, Highness and Lowness for E: Polylog depth

-Martin-L\"of random sequences are not deep as shown by Bennett \cite{b:bennett88}.
-A similar result holds in our setting, as the following shows. \begin{atheorem} Let $A$ be $\cexp$-random, then $A$ is not $O(1)\pdeep$. \end{atheorem} \begin{proof} Let $A$ be as above i.e., there exists $c_1\in\N$, for every $k\in\N$, for almost every $n$
+~\\ From the point of view of Bennett's logical depth, shallow sequences are those whose structure is either very organised, e.g. the sequence 1010101010..., or lack any organisation at all, e.g. a random sequence.
+For the latter case, Bennett \cite{b:bennett88} showed that Martin-L\"of random sequences are not deep.
+A similar result holds in our setting: \begin{lemma} Let $A$ be $(2^{\pl}, n - 2\log n)$-complex, then $A$ is not $2\log n\pdeep$. \end{lemma} \begin{proof} Let $A$ be as above i.e., for every $k\in\N$, for almost every $n$